-It is not others job to fill our emotional void or needs and we should realize that the true emotional fulfillment can only be provided by loving yourself.
-Happiness isn’t in the future or in someone else.
-It is within us, at all times.
+It is not others job to fill their emotional void or needs and we should realize that the true emotional fulfillment can only be provided by loving yourself.
+Emotional Dependency is a beast because one never feels content, happy or satisfied without other’s approval.

 Accept yourself and don’t deny who you are.
 To become a better version of yourself you first need to embrace your true self and be aware of your strengths and weaknesses.

 Take responsibility for the choices and the decisions you make.
+You can persuade yourself of anything but it’s good to take responsibility for doing so.
 It means to be entirely aware of your thoughts, feelings, actions and accept them.

 You can perfectly follow these tips on your own, however, sometimes a helping hand gives you a little push for standing up for yourself.